Algorithmic Accountability

 Is model governance legally required in New Zealand?

-How do we test for bias against Maori and Pacific populations?
+How do you test for bias against Māori and Pacific populations?

-We apply multiple fairness metrics: demographic parity (equal approval rates), equalised odds (equal true positive and false positive rates), and predictive parity (equal precision) across population groups.
-Beyond statistical tests, we examine training data for historical representation gaps, identify proxy variables (such as geographic postcode or employment type) that may encode ethnicity, and assess whether model outputs produce materially different outcomes for Maori and Pacific applicants compared to the general population.
+We apply multiple fairness metrics: demographic parity, equalised odds, and predictive parity across population groups.
+Beyond statistical tests, we examine training data for historical representation gaps, identify proxy variables (such as geographic postcode or employment type) that may encode ethnicity, and assess whether model outputs produce materially different outcomes for Māori and Pacific applicants compared to the general population.
 Where disparities are identified, we recommend specific mitigations ranging from feature exclusion to model recalibration.
+This approach honours both the OECD AI Principles of fairness and Māori data sovereignty principles that New Zealand's AI strategy recognises.

 What does the Privacy Act 2020 require for models that process personal information?